Groking :active, :focus and :focus-visible pseudo-classes

 Recently, I worked on the newsletter sign-up form for this website.
-When I looked at examples, I saw
+When I looked at examples, I saw that other developers used pseudo-classes :active, :focus :focus-visible to style form fields.

-out of this post.
+the most out of this post.
 For instance, pseudo-class :active

-does not affect touch devices and the first
+does not affect touch devices,

-example will make no sense.
+and the first example will make no sense.

 Pseudo-class :active